 Course Code MSC.IBNM2.MKCOR.0016

-ECTS Credits 4
+ECTS Credits 3

 Course Leader RIGAUD Emmanuelle

 Synchronous 24

 Discipline Marketing

 Program International Business

 Prerequisites Some studies in marketing would be helpful to the students.
+However, this

-However, this is not a prerequisite.
+Trerequisites is not a prerequisite.

-Course Description This course has been designed to prepare students the best for their marketing career or an understanding in marketing in an international context and with a global vision.
-It is based on real-life experiences in terms of brand building, product adaptation and launch in various markets across the globe.
+Course This course has been designed to prepare students the best for their

+Description marketing career or an understanding in marketing in an international

+Description context and with a global vision.

+It is based on real-life experiences in terms of brand building, product

+adaptation and launch in various markets across the globe.
 With an

 intercultural vision.

-It allows students to understand the rôle of organisation and Business model in improving business.
-It shows the linkage between : ornagization/ Bmodel and marketing strategy.
-This course is highly interactive and provides a mix between theory and real-life business bestpractices.
+It allows students to understand the role of organization and Business

+model in improving business.
+It shows the linkage between : organization

+model and marketing strategy.

+This course is highly interactive and provides a mix between theory and

+real-life business best practices.
 You will work on cases.

 Course Open to Paris /Fall

 Exchange

 Semester fall

-Campus Paris, Stellenbosch-Le Cap
+Campus Dubaï, Paris

 Evaluation

-Final Examination (%) 30
+Final Examination 30

+(%)

+Continuous 70

-Continuous Assessment (%) 70
+Assessment (%)

 Academic Lectures obligatoires / Required readings :

-reference Will be provided via Knowledge Lectures Recommandées / Recommanded readings : Will be provided via Knowledge
+reference Will be provided via Knowledge

+Lectures Recommandées / Recommanded readings :

+Will be provided via Knowledge

-See during courses Keller, K.L.
+See during courses

+Keller, K.L.
 (2008).
 Strategic Brand Management.
 (3rd edition) Prentice-Hall.

 Kapferer, J.N.
 (2008).
-The New Strategic Brand Management: Creating and Sustaining Brand Equity Long Term.
-Kogan Page Osterwalder, A., & Pigneur, Y. (2012).
-Designing business models and similar strategic objects: the contribution of IS.
-Journal of the Association for information systems, 14(5), 3.
+The New Strategic Brand Management: Creating and

+Sustaining Brand Equity Long Term.
+Kogan Page

+Osterwalder, A., & Pigneur, Y. (2012).
+Designing business models and

+similar strategic objects: the contribution of IS.
+Journal of the Association

+for information systems, 14(5), 3.

 Osterwalder, A., & Pigneur, Y. (2010).
-Business model generation: a handbook for visionaries, game changers, and challengers.
-John Wiley & Sons.
+Business model generation: a

+handbook for visionaries, game changers, and challengers.
+John Wiley &

+Sons.

+Websites See with professor during courses